hackolade/docs/Studio/MariaDB.md

 ## Reverse-Engineering

-The MariaDB engine can hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MariaDB can be found on [this page](<ConnecttoaMariaDBinstance.md>).
+The MariaDB database can be hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MariaDB can be found on [this page](<ConnecttoaMariaDBinstance.md>).

 &nbsp;